Here's Everything You Need to Know About the 2022 Preakness Stakes

 Where is the Preakness Stakes?

-The Preakness Stakes have long called Pimlico Race Course in Baltimore, Md., home.
+The Preakness Stakes have long called Pimlico Race Course in Baltimore, Maryland, home.
+And while it was established there, between 1894 and 1908 the Preakness was staged in Gravesend, New York, and it was run at different times of the year.
+In 1909 it returned to Pimlico.

-Nicknamed “Old Hilltop” after a small incline in the infield frequented by trainers and spectators alike, the course is celebrating its 152nd year of horse racing.
+Nicknamed “Old Hilltop” after a small incline in the infield became a favorite gathering spot for trainers and spectators alike, the course is celebrating its 152nd anniversary.
 The hill has since been leveled, but the name stuck and became an integral part of the event’s legacy.

 Pimlico Race Course is named after the surrounding neighborhood, Pimlico, located approximately seven miles outside of downtown Baltimore.